Casino Heroes Review

 The banking system at Casino Heroes is adequate, with the casino supporting a small number of methods for deposits and withdrawals.
 Major credit cards and e-wallets, along with bank transfers round out your options.
 Deposits via everything except bank transfers are instant, while withdrawals take between 1 and 3 days depending on the method chosen.
 My test withdrawal to a Skrill account was paid within 24 hours.

 I appreciate the unique things that this casino is trying to accomplish.
 Some people are going to love the RPG-like meta game, while others aren't.
-But the good news is that these days you can more or less avoid the RPG and just play whatever games you like if you choose to.
+But the good news is that these days you can more or less avoid it and just play whatever games you like if you choose to.
 And in that respect, first and foremost this is a good casino with a good selection of high quality games.

 Casino Heroes Jackpots